hassohamid/Vanilla-JS-Projects/README.md

 In this repo, I focus mostly on practisiing my JS vanilla skills to improve fundementals.

-I create smmall common projects that focuses mostly on vanilla JS, and is for beginners.
+I create small common projects that focuses mostly on vanilla JS, and is for beginners.

 Projects taken from Odin Project, YouTube videos etc.